Seneca-ICTOER/OPS445/docs/B-Assignments/online-assignment2.md

 Please submit the following files by the due date:

-  - Your python script, named as 'duim.py', in your repository, and also **submitted to Blackboard** as a2\_yoursenecauser.py, by December 9 at 11:59pm.
+  - Your python script, named as 'duim.py', in your repository, and also **submitted to Blackboard** as a2\_yoursenecauser.py
   - Submit it to Blackboard along with a2\_output.txt generated from **CheckA2.py -f -v** script. _I will use GitHub to evaluate your deadline, but submitting to Blackboard tells me that you wish to be evaluated_.